Chapter 1: Introduction to Templates

 type_conversion_template.cpp:10:30: error: no matching function for call to 'add(int, double)'

-This error indicates that the compiler tried to deduce the template parameter type from the function call.
-It found conflicting types in its attempt.
+This error indicates that the compiler tried to deduce the template parameter type from the function call and found conflicting types.
 Template argument deduction does not allow implicit type conversion.
 As a result, the compiler correctly rejects the call at compile time.
+This stronger type checking is one of the important advantages of using templates.
+It helps catch errors sooner and encourages safer, more predictable code.

 Templates Compared with Function Overloading